dfelinto/blender-manual/manual/vitals/undo_and_redo.rst

    :class: refbox

    | Mode:     All modes
-   | Hotkey:   :kbd:`Ctrl-Alt-Z`
+   | Hotkey:   :kbd:`Ctrl`:kbd:`Alt`:kbd:`z`

 .. figure:: /images/Manual-Vitals-Undo-Redo-Ctrl+Alt+z_Menu.jpg
    :align: right

-   The Undo History menu, which appears upon [Ctrl][Alt][z] press.
+   The Undo History menu, which appears upon :kbd:`Ctrl`:kbd:`Alt`:kbd:`z` press.

 There is also a Undo History of your actions, recorded by Blender.
-You can access the history with :kbd:`ctrl-alt-Z`.
+You can access the history with :kbd:`Ctrl`:kbd:`Alt`:kbd:`z`.

 Rolling back actions using the *Undo History* feature will take you back to the action you choose.
-Much like how you can alternate between going backward in time with :kbd:`Ctrl-z` and then forward with :kbd:`Shift-Ctrl-z`, you can hop around on the Undo timeline as much as you want as long as you do not make a new change.
+Much like how you can alternate between going backward in time with :kbd:`Ctrl`:kbd:`z` and then forward with :kbd:`Shift`:kbd:`Ctrl`:kbd:`z`, you can hop around on the Undo timeline as much as you want as long as you do not make a new change.
 Once you do make a new change, the Undo History is truncated at that point.

 Repeat Last